 The bartenders at the New Lost Bar never checked any girls for ID.

 "Do some of this."
 She handed him a vial.
 "Mr. Klaus wants you to."

 Clover danced on the bar table.

 Or at least Sean thought it was Clover.

 In truth it didn't matter, because Lisa was erased from his mind.

-By the time they left the New Lost Sean was feeling no pain.
+By the time they left the New Lost Sean felt no pain.

 Somehow they ended up in the subway.

 Sean asked the conductor for help.